Hawaii Teen Trip Overview

-This summer discover all four of the main Hawaiian Islands!
-Experience bustling and vibrant Oahu, enjoy meaningful service projects in beautiful Maui, relax and discover the dramatic landscape of lush Kauai, and explore active volcanoes and become a certified reef teacher on the Big Island!
+Join us on a teen trip to Hawaii this summer and discover all four of the main Hawaiian Islands!
+Experience bustling and vibrant Oahu, enjoy meaningful service projects in beautiful Maui, relax and discover the dramatic landscape of lush Kauai, and explore active volcanoes and become a certified reef teacher on the Big Island on this once in a lifetime Hawaii teen tour!

 Our time on the islands will involve plenty of exploration and adventure with a variety of service projects mixed in, including working with animals, children, and marine life.